libp2p/js-libp2p-interfaces/src/record/README.md

 Taking into account that a record might be used in different contexts, an **envelope** signature made for a specific purpose **must not** be considered valid for a different purpose.
 Accordingly, each record has a short and descriptive string representing the record use case, known as **domain**.
 The data to be signed will be prepended with the domain string, in order to create a domain signature.

-A record can also contain a Buffer codec (ideally registered as a [multicodec](https://github.com/multiformats/multicodec)).
+A record can also contain a Uint8Array codec (ideally registered as a [multicodec](https://github.com/multiformats/multicodec)).
 This codec will prefix the record data in the **envelope** , so that it can be deserialized deterministically.

 ## Usage